vonajs/vona/packages-docs/guide/techniques/orm/advanced/table-partitioning.md

 So far, we've used the `default` table to query user information of `userId=129` and the order list of this user

-## Using Table-partitioning: 动态方式
+## Using Table-partitioning: Dynamic Way

-可以在代码中动态使用分表：
+You can use table-partitioning dynamically in your code:

 ``` diff
 class ServiceOrder {